 From the lobby, the table border changes to orange, and the director's name is displayed next to the table.
 When the director leaves the table the table border returns to normal.

-When a director visits a table, they will now be able to have private conversations with players.
+When a director visits a table, they can have private conversations with players.
 Clicking the user + button will exclude a player from the conversation and clicking the user - button will include a player.
 Excluded players will still be able to talk to other excluded players.
 Please see the page called Advice on how this works with screens.
 This function will be useful for directors talking to players to make a ruling, as well as supervised sessions with teachers talking privately to students.